Willie169/Android-Non-Root/README.md

 Remote Control & Interaction

-* Screen Sharing: Share your device's screen over the network, with optional scaling on the server side for better performance.
+* Screen Sharing: Share your device’s screen over the network, with optional scaling on the server side for better performance.
 * Remote Control: Use your VNC client to control your device, including mouse and basic keyboard input.
 To enable this, you must activate the Accessibility API Service on your device.
-* Special Key Functions: Remotely trigger key functions like 'Recent Apps,' Home button, and Back button.
+* Special Key Functions: Remotely trigger key functions like Recent apps, Home button, and Back button.
 * Text Copy & Paste: Support for copying and pasting text from your device to the VNC client.
-Note: Copying text from the client to the device isn't supported due to Android security restrictions.
+Note: Copying text from the client to the device isn’t supported due to Android security restrictions.
 * Multiple Mouse Pointers: Display different mouse pointers for each connected client on your device.

 Comfort Features